jjhiza/functions-practice-hw/readme.md

   - http://codingbat.com/prob/p172021
 - Test your code on the website
   - When you click "Go" it automatically runs a set of test cases and lets you know which passed and which failed
-  - If you register (free) and log in, CodingBat will save your progress
+  - If you register (optional and free) and log in, CodingBat will save your progress
 - Fork & clone this repo, create an IntelliJ project, and paste your completed code into the project
 - Finally, push your code and submit a pull request; put your name in the title of the pull request